bnb-chain/greenfield-docs/docs/guide/getting-started/interact-with-greenfield.md

 sp[7]: operator-address: 0xE42B5AD90AfF1e8Ad90F76e02541A71Ca9D41A11, endpoint: https://gnfd-testnet-sp-3.bnbchain.org, Status: STATUS_IN_SERVICE
 ```

-And the Users can obtain detailed information about a certain SP by "sp head" and "sp get-price" commands.
+And the Users can obtain detailed information about a certain SP by `sp head` and `sp get-price` commands.
 Here is an example of obtaining information about an SP with endpoint `https://gnfd-testnet-sp-1.nodereal.io`.

 ```shell